austin-starks/C2H2_ZF_Proteins/README.txt

    output

 Databases:
  There should be a folder named databases present.
 Unzip the folder.
+Next, download variant_summary.txt from clinvar: ftp://ftp.ncbi.nlm.nih.gov/pub/clinvar/tab_delimited/.
+ Drag it into the folder and unzip it.

 HMMER:
  There should be a folder named HMMER present.
 Unzip the folder.